metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 22.4
+## Feature & Enhancements in Version 22.5

-- Export API adds extended query parameters.
-- Convert API adds extended query parameters.
-- SaveAs API adds extended query parameters.
-- Get Workbook API adds extended query parameters.
+- Add a new API for getting barcode description.

 ## Read & Write Spreadsheet Formats